Stonycreek River Canyon (Class III-IV)

 Quemahoning Creek (Class II-III)

 This stream is continuous Class II with one Class III rapid ½ mile from the end.
 The trip should take 60 to 90 minutes to complete.
-There are no river gauge readings for Que-Creek, although generally when the Stonycreek is pumping above 3 ½ feet, Que-Creek should be runable.
+There are no river gauge readings for Que-Creek, although generally when the Stonycreek is pumping above 3 ½ feet at Faustwell, Que-Creek should be runable.
 Look below the put-in bridge and you should not be able to see any submerged rocks on the stream bottom.
+Please note: when the Stony is high, 6′ or more, this is not an easy stream.
+It turns into a fairly continuous class III+ stretch with very few eddies, lots of standing waves and very choppy water.
+Not for the inexperienced!

 The first ¾ mile is generally flat water.
 The first drop should be run on far river left.
 There is a large strainer on river right, with a tree branch covering ¾ of the stream.
 Stay away from the strainer and you will have no problem.
 The whitewater and class II holes are continuous from this point.
 Many rapids on the river are blind turns.
 The sound and site of whitewater really is misleading going into these turns.
 Just when you think you are in for a class IV drop, the stream allows easy passage with only small maneuvering necessary.
 Many times, wildlife has been spotted on this stream; including wild turkey, deer and the 2 local blue heron to the region.
 The stream is littered on both sides with mountain laurel and heavy woods, which adds to the beauty.
 Forty-five minutes into the run, the stream will turn right.
 You will be able to see the large, high, concrete bridge for state route 219.
 Above this bridge is the sole class III rapid.
 There are many hydraulics in this stretch of 40 yards.
 Most of the hydraulics are small in nature and can be easily punched.
 The difficulty lies in that the hydraulics lie in several different angles to the main current.
 Several holes continue downstream before the bridge.
 The easiest passage under the bridge is river right.
 Below the bridge are a long series of standing waves, which provide lots of fun before entering the reservoir.